diasurgical/devilution/README.md

 If you are experienced with reversing, help is needed to document and decompile the user interface (DiabloUI) to help make Diablo cross-plateform.

 # Credits
-- @mewmew - documenting the Windows-specific Diablo code (engine, mpq, directx).
+- @mewmew - documenting the Windows-specific Diablo code (engine, mpq, directx)
+- Ladislav Zezula - decompiling PKWARE library
 - @fearedbliss - being awe-inspiring
 - Climax Studios - basically giving out an intermediate source code
 - Blizzard North - wait, this was a typo!